telefonicaid/fiware-orion/test/acceptance/behave/README.md

 ### Actions pre-defined in Feature Descriptions (Pre and/or Post Actions)

-In certain cases, could be useful define actions before or/and after of the feature or/and each scenario.
+In certain cases, could be useful to define actions before or/and after of the feature or/and each scenario.
 This help to read all pre or post actions into the feature.

 Recommend append labels defined (`Actions Before the Feature`, `Actions Before each Scenario`, `Actions After each Scenario`,`Actions After the Feature`) into de feature description, these labels are Optional.
 And define steps with `Setup:` or `Check:` prefix (must be `:` in the step prefix).
 See `environment.py` in root path.